Lawrence Bittaker and Roy Norris: Andrea Joy Hall

-On July 8, 1979, two weeks after the murder of Schaefer, Bittaker and Norris encountered 18-year-old Andrea Joy Hall hitchhiking along the Pacific Coast Highway.
+On July 8, 1979, two weeks after the murder of Schaefer, Bittaker and Norris encountered 18-year-old Andrea Joy Hall hitchhiking close to a fast-food restaurant along the Pacific Coast Highway.
 As the pair slowed the van to offer Hall a lift, another vehicle pulled over and offered Hall exactly that, which she accepted.
 Bittaker and Norris followed the vehicle from a distance until Hall exited the vehicle in Redondo Beach.

 On this occasion, Norris hid in the back of the van in order to dupe Hall into believing Bittaker was traveling alone.
 Inside the van, Bittaker offered Hall a cold drink from the cooler in the rear of the van.
 Norris—who had hidden behind a bedspread in the rear of the van—pounced on Hall when she attempted to retrieve the drink and, after a strenuous fight, managed to subdue her by twisting her arm behind her back, causing her to scream in pain.
 Norris then gagged Hall with adhesive tape and bound her wrists and ankles.

 Bittaker and Norris drove Hall to a location in the San Gabriel Mountains beyond where they had earlier taken Schaefer.
 At this location, she was raped twice by Bittaker and once by Norris.
 While Bittaker was raping Hall for the second time, Norris saw what he believed to be vehicle headlights approaching.
 Bittaker clasped his hand over Hall's mouth and dragged her into nearby bushes as Norris drove in an unsuccessful search for the vehicle he thought he had seen.
 When he returned, the pair drove to a location farther in the San Gabriel Mountains.
-Bittaker forced Hall to walk uphill naked alongside the road and to then perform oral sex on him, before ordering Hall to pose for several Polaroid pictures.
+Bittaker forced Hall to walk uphill naked alongside the road and to then perform oral sex on him, before ordering her to pose for several Polaroid pictures.

 Bittaker and Norris drove Hall to a third location, where Bittaker again walked Hall up a nearby hill, this time as Norris drove to a nearby store to purchase alcohol.
 When Norris returned, Bittaker was alone and in possession of two further Polaroid pictures he had taken, both of which depicted Hall's face in expressions Norris later described as being of "sheer terror" as she begged for her life to be spared.
-Bittaker informed Norris that he had told Hall he was going to kill her and challenged her to give him as many reasons as she could come up with as to why she should be allowed to live, before thrusting an ice pick through her ear into her brain.
+Bittaker informed Norris that he had told Hall he was going to kill her and challenged her to give him as many reasons as she could come up with as to why she should be allowed to live, before thrusting an ice pick through her ear canal into her brain.
 He then turned her body over and thrust the ice pick into her other ear, stomping on it until the handle broke.
 Bittaker then strangled Hall before throwing her body off a cliff.